Pursottam6003/Discord-Bot-/README.md

 4. When you send bad words it sends voilent and arrogent messages
 ![images](images/chat6.png)

-5. When students send messages to thier crush :) it sends romantic memes
+5. When students send messages to their crush :) it sends romantic memes
 ![images](images/chat3.png)

-## Thanks for  Watching
+## Thank You :)